SemenovAlex/instant-gratification/README.md

 - This high quality can be explained by the fact that the [data probably was generated with make_classification function](https://www.kaggle.com/mhviraf/synthetic-data-for-next-instant-gratification).

-Knowing that let's look closer at what make_classification function does.
+Knowing that let's look closer at what make_classification function has under the hood.
 This function has the following parameters:

 - n_samples: The number of samples.
 - n_features: The total number of features.